Goldenson/raspberry_pi/mediaCenter/media_center.md

 > A media center is basically an interface displaying your media content (Music, Photos and Movies).

-## I will rewrite everything with a new fresh config coming soon
+## I will rewrite everything with a new fresh implementation config coming soon

 ## What do we need ?